isaac-sim/IsaacLab/docs/source/tutorials/01_assets/run_deformable_object.rst

 class.
 This class is responsible for spawning the prims at the input path and initializes their corresponding deformable body physics handles.

-In this tutorial, we create a cubical soft objects using the spawn configuration similar to the deformable cube in the :ref:`Spawn Objects <tutorial-spawn-prims>` tutorial.
+In this tutorial, we create a cubical soft object using the spawn configuration similar to the deformable cube in the :ref:`Spawn Objects <tutorial-spawn-prims>` tutorial.
 The only difference is that now we wrap the spawning configuration into the :class:`assets.DeformableObjectCfg` class.
 This class contains information about the asset's spawning strategy and default initial state.
 When this class is passed to